k98kurz/tapescript/docs.md

-Read one byte from the tape as uint size; read size bytes from the tape, interpreting as utf-8 string; put the read-only cache value(s) at that cache key onto the queue, serialized as bytes.
+Read one byte from the tape as uint size; read size bytes from the tape, interpreting as utf-8 string; put the read-only cache value(s) at that cache key onto the stack, serialized as bytes.

 Aliases:
 - GET_VALUE